seba-1511/dist_tuto.pth/tuto.md

     return train_set, bsz
 ~~~

-Assuming that we have 2 replicas, then each process will have a `train_set` of 60000 / 2 = 30000 samples.
-We also divide the batch size by the number of replicas in order to maintain the overall batch size of 128.
+Assuming we have 2 replicas, then each process will have a `train_set` of 60000 / 2 = 30000 samples.
+We also divide the batch size by the number of replicas in order to maintain the *overall* batch size of 128.

-We can now write our usual forward-backward-optimize training code, and include a method to average the gradients of our models.
+We can now write our usual forward-backward-optimize training code, and add a function call to average the gradients of our models.
 (The following is largely inspired from the official [PyTorch MNIST example](https://github.com/pytorch/examples/blob/master/mnist/main.py).)

 ~~~python
 """ Distributed Synchronous SGD Example """